 This is another very common ingredient that I think should be in every pre-workout.
 Studies have shown that it may significantly reduce lactic acid buildup in muscles, which in theory should allow you to push your body further before you feel the burn .

 My other experience with this is that because you delay the burn and it’s not as bad as normal, it may help relieve muscle soreness the next day.

-The other reason you’ll find it in a pre-workout supplement is that studies have shown a direct link between caffeine and maximum power output .
+According to the National Library of Medicine, the other reason you’ll find it in a pre-workout supplement is that studies have shown a direct link between caffeine and maximum power output .

 This non-essential amino acid is directly tied to nitric oxide levels in the bloodstream.
 And while the body does naturally produce it, a sudden boost could help increase blood flow to muscles .

 “L-citrulline is a naturally occurring amino acid found in food, such as watermelon.
 It is also made naturally in the body.
-The body changes L-citrulline into another amino acid called L-arginine and also to a chemical called nitric oxide.” - WebMD.com.
+The body changes L-citrulline into another amino acid called L-arginine and also to a chemical called nitric oxide.”